n3oltd/support/docs/01-engage/02-accounts/04-account-profile/06-calls/index.md

 sidebar_position: 6
 ---

 Engage provides a call center functionality to facilitate verbal communications.
-To get a deep insight, view the Call Center Documentation(link).
-Similarly, an account can view records of all the calls made in the profile via the **Calls** option.
+To get a deep insight, view the Call Center Documentation.
+Similarly, an account can view records of all the calls made in the account profile via the **Calls** option.

 The Calls page includes: